 The private fleet model is typically deployed by companies who wish to maintain 100% control over the distribution and final delivery of their products.
-It is often used in industries with a high level of service interaction with customers, such as inside deliveries into retail outlets.
+It is often used in industries where "delivery" is considered part of their overall value proposition.

-Private fleets are typically used for "outbound" freight (freight being delivered from a distribution centre or manufacturing location to a retail store, end-customer or end-user) versus "inbound" freight (freight coming into a distribution centre or manufacturing facility from suppliers).
+Private fleets are typically used for "outbound" freight (freight being delivered from a distribution centre or manufacturing location to a retail store, end-customer, or end-user) versus "inbound" freight (freight coming into a distribution centre or manufacturing facility from suppliers).